 Find Your Favorite National Racing Heritage Shirts In The Petrolicious Shop

-Before beer and cigarette and financial and telecom companies became inextricably tied to our favorite racing liveries, there was a more reserved and cohesive scheme of colors circling the world’s racetracks, and we can follow the origins of national motorsport colors back over a century to the Gordon Bennet Cup’s inaugural running in 1900, which pitted country against country by way of their racing cars, constructed .
-Proving the adage that “If you have more than one of something, you should race them,” engineers and drivers were pitted against one another on racing circuits and through the makeshift courses running through town and country, and this was all long before the automobile became a staple of the household.
+It’s hard to imagine from the grandstands of motorsport today, but there was a time when a more reserved and cohesive scheme of colors was circling the world’s racetracks rather than speed-blurred telecom and snack food logos, and we can follow the origins of national motorsport colors back over a century to the Gordon Bennet Cup’s inaugural running in 1900, which pitted country against country by way of their racing cars.
+Proving the adage that “If you have more than one of something, you should race them,” engineers and drivers fought each other with their machines, on circuits and through the makeshift courses running through town and country, and this was all long before the automobile became a staple of the household.

 It was decided that entrants in the first Gordon Bennet Cup, which ran between Paris to Lyons (the idea was that subsequent races would be held in the country of the previous year’s victor), would be painted in colors based on the nationality of the car’s manufacturer.
 The Automobile Club de France supposedly assigned the first palette among the competitors, but over time shifts in both shade and outright color occurred.
 For instance, red originally belonged to the Americans before Italy’s Rosso Corsa was layered on the country’s dominant Grand Prix Alfa Romeos and later, Ferraris, and the British Racing Green we know today arrived after a few changes in shade over time, including a very Irish Shamrock Green when the Cup was held there instead of in England after David Napier finally dethroned the French in 1902 and brought the Gordon Bennet Cup to the UK.